ithirzty/bah/README.md

 - and many more.
 > You did something awesome in bah?
 Add it to the list!

+### Awesome features
+Bah also supports awesome features like reflection (simillar to Go approach).

+This enables you to do things that would be impossible in C such as scanning JSON content to a variable (event structs and arrays), and marshalling vars to JSON.
+All of that with a single function call!

 ## Extras
 Here is how fast bah v1.0 (build 15) compiles itself on a ThinkPad x220 (a 16 years old machine)
 ![compilation times](extra/bah_comp_time.png)